 In 2013 and 2014, the Power of Empowered Women events successfully highlighted the transformative impact women can make in society, when they are able to fully exercise their human rights.
 The debates demonstrated that women are not passive actors nor merely victims of human rights violations.
 Building on these achievements, the 2022 event on the Power of Empowered Women focused on women’s positive leadership in the domain of peace and security.
+At such events, they not only discuss ways to solve social problems, implement projects, fund funds, but also open up the issue of advantages and disadvantages of qualitative research conducted on the topics of protecting women's rights and expanding their opportunities, their participation in leadership programs.

 The 2022 event emphasized that despite an increasing understanding of the need for women’s positive engagement in leadership roles in conflict management and stabilization, progress in the field remains slow both in qualitative and quantitative terms.
 The debate highlighted some of the underlying causes, and demonstrated how they can be overcome by showcasing positive stories and impact of women who have succeeded in such roles.